Liqing-Li/Personal-Website/content/home/working in progress.md

 # Exclude publications that are shown in the Selected Publications widget?
 exclude_selected = false
 +++
-Li, L., Ando, A.“Early Life Experience and Willingness To Pay for Conservation”
+Li, L., Ando, A. “Early Life Experience and Willingness To Pay for Conservation”

 Li, L., Ando, A. “The Impact of Bison Reintroduction on Local Economies”